NGS Elsie Wagg (Innovation) Scholarship

 Supported by the National Garden Scheme

-Scholarships are available for FIVE nurses – in any community specialism – for projects that promote the health benefits of gardening and garden visiting among a group of people in the community.
+Scholarships are available for projects that promote the health benefits of gardening and garden visiting among a group of people in the community.
 Scholarships are awarded to five nurses each year.

 We encourage applications that aim to improve people’s physical, mental or emotional health, or a combination of these.
 We would also welcome project proposals that in addition contribute to a wider environmental agenda and sustainability within health services, for example by reducing plastic waste or carbon footprint, as long as they are garden-focused.